PIER: PERSONALIZED ENVIRONMENTAL IMPACT REPORT

 Mobile Participatory Sensing Research - UCLA CENS

-Collaborator on Mobile Participatory Sensing Project: PEIR the Personal Environmental Impact Report is a participatory sensing application that uses location data sampled from everyday mobile phones to calculate personalized estimates of environmental impact and exposure.
+Collaborator on Mobile Participatory Sensing Project: PEIR, the Personal Environmental Impact Report, is a participatory sensing application that uses location data sampled from everyday mobile phones to calculate personalized estimates of environmental impact and exposure.
 It is an example of an important class of emerging mobile systems that combine the distributed processing capacity of the web with the personal reach of mobile technology.
-The PEIR system includes mobile handset based GPS location data collection and server-side processing stages such as HMM-based activity classification (to determine transportation mode); automatic location data segmentation into trips; lookup of traffic weather and other context data needed by the models; and environmental impact and exposure calculation using efficient implementations of established models.
-Additionally the user interface components of PEIR present usage statistics for users in relation to their social network.
+The PEIR system, includes mobile handset based GPS location data collection, and server-side processing stages such as HMM-based activity classification (to determine transportation mode); automatic location data segmentation into “trips”; lookup of traffic, weather, and other context data needed by the models; and environmental impact and exposure calculation using efficient implementations of established models.
+Additionally, the user interface components of PEIR present usage statistics for users in relation to their social network.
 See the PEIR publication (below) for a complete description.
 PEIR was demoed at WIRED NextFest in Chicago’s Millenium Park.

 View: PEIR demo by Jeff Burke on YouTube